-45See Cunha and Heckman (2007b) and the evidence in Cunha et al. (2006).
+$^{^{45}\}mathrm{See}$ Cunha and Heckman (2007b) and the evidence in Cunha et al. (2006).

-$^{^{46}}$ See Cameron and Heckman (2001) and the evidence summarized in Cunha et al. (2006).
+46See Cameron and Heckman (2001) and the evidence summarized in Cunha et al. (2006).
 This evidence is consistent with the operation of extensive affirmative action programs for promoting the college attendance of the disadvantaged in American society and may not generalize to other societies.

-47Cunha (2007) presents an analysis of the family determinants of child ability.
+$^{^{47}}$ Cunha (2007) presents an analysis of the family determinants of child ability.
 See also the discussion in section 4 below.

-family income constraints in the college-going decisions of Americans.
-Nonetheless, their research demonstrates that the primary factor explaining differentials in college attendance among socioeconomic groups is cognitive ability and not family income.
+socioeconomic groups is cognitive ability and not family income.
 For less developed countries, credit market restrictions are likely to be more substantial and relaxing them is likely to be an important policy lever.